 When Ang Ladlad filed its intent to run in the upcoming elections as a partylist, the Commission on Elections (Comelec) denied it, with officials saying the group is "immoral and a threat to the youth."

-vy words to come out of identified Christian and Muslim officials who wrote the decision to deny.
+Those are such heavy words to come out of identified Christian and Muslim officials who wrote the decision to deny.
 This irritated me as a teacher and wrote a very impassioned reaction to it.

-the Philippines are a "threat to the youth," maybe the Comelec officials need to look at the Filipino youth of today.
+To say that the lesbian, gay, bisexual and transgender people of the Philippines are a "threat to the youth," maybe the Comelec officials need to look at the Filipino youth of today.
 They might be surprised how many of the young ones openly identify themselves as lesbian, gay, bisexual or transgender while some simply do not label themselves but live a happy queer life nonetheless.
 But I digress.

 I got irritated by that sweeping generalization.
 This reminded me of several incidents in the past that made me sad that what these bigoted elders teach our kids is to continue their prejudice towards people different from them.
 This really makes me so sad, to hand over homophobia as pamana to the next generation.
 That just sucks.